 This is a relatively simple pattern suitable for the adventurous beginner or intermediate crocheter.

 It uses a combination of half double crochet and extended double crochet stitches throughout.
 Stitch descriptions are given in the pattern.

 - Knowledge of basic crochet stitches, techniques and terminology is assumed

 The pattern includes written instructions to make the draw string cord, including a link to this tutorial.
 It suggests you add tassels but pom poms would work great too.
 The pattern also points to this tassel tutorial.

-You can use any other similar animal fibre or acrylic yarn which works to the same tension for this project.
+You can use a similar chunky weight animal fibre or acrylic yarn which works to the same tension for this project.

-Although the yarn I used here is classed as chunky, I think this design would also work with a heavy worsted or aran weight yarn, but please do check your gauge.
+Note that I think this design would also work with a heavy worsted or aran weight yarn, as the yarn used here was a light chunky, but please do check your gauge.

 Measurements & Finished Size